Geoscience Australia update in response to COVID-19

 - Significantly reducing field work: Geoscience Australia will only undertake business-critical field activities in line with the national three-step plan and with relevant state and territory guidelines ensuring the health of staff and the public is protected.

 - Significantly reducing travel: Geoscience Australia staff will only undertake business-critical domestic travel when an alternative is not feasible.
 This will be in line with the national three-step plan and with relevant state and territory guidelines ensuring the health of staff and the public is protected.
-All contractors and suppliers engaged by Geoscience Australia are requested to apply these guidelines.
+All contractors and suppliers engaged by Geoscience Australia are required to apply these guidelines.

 - Reducing face-to-face meetings: where possible we are conducting our public talks and seminars, and external meetings virtually.